STAMFORD – A 2006 lawsuit that an asbestos removal company brought against the state may be remarkable for having gone to court at all.

-DAS said the company did not “insulate itself from further corruption by the employee” because Bannon kept the same job he had when he overcharged Bridgeport for removing asbestos from abandoned properties, billed for equipment that was never used, and paid kickbacks to a Ganim friend and political fundraiser.
+DAS said the company did not “insulate itself from further corruption by the employee” because Brian Bannon, an officer of AAIS, kept the same job he had when he overcharged Bridgeport for removing asbestos from abandoned properties, billed for equipment that was never used, and paid kickbacks to a Ganim friend and political fundraiser.

 The only thing Bannon changed was that he transferred his 44 percent ownership interest in AAIS to his wife.
 That, the DAS charged, was “an inadequate security measure.”

 AAIS said the state was guilty of favoritism for not considering the possible criminal backgrounds of other contractors.
 The company lost in trial court, took it to appellate court and lost again.